01-edu/public/subjects/foldint/README.md

 ### Instructions

 The function should have as parameters a function, `f func(int, int) int` a slice of integers, `slice []int` and an int `acc int`.
-You should apply for each element of the slice the arithmetic function, saving and printing it.
+For each element of the slice, it should apply the arithmetic function, save the result and print it.
 The function will be tested with our own functions `Add, Sub, and Mul`.

 ### Expected function